GraphChi/graphchiDB-scala/README.md

 GraphChi-DB is a scalable, embedded, single-computer online graph database that can also execute similar large-scale graph computation as [GraphChi](https://github.com/graphchi). it has been developed by [Aapo Kyrola](http://www.cs.cmu.edu/~akyrola) as part of his Ph.D. thesis.

+It can handle graphs with billions of edges on just a laptop or PC, fast!

 GraphChi-DB is written in Scala, with some Java code.
 Generally, you need to know Scala quite well to be able to use it.

 **IMPORTANT: GraphChi-DB is early release, research code.
 It is buggy, it has awful API, and it is provided with no guarantees.